 Support for renters

-There is currently a moratorium on evictions for six months from 29 March 2020, for residential and commercial tenants experiencing financial hardship due to the impact of coronavirus.
+There is currently a moratorium on evictions for residential and commercial tenants experiencing financial hardship due to the impact of coronavirus.
 Visit Consumer Affairs Victoria for more information.

 The Victorian Government has also announced rent relief grants for people in Victoria experiencing rental hardship because of the coronavirus (COVID-19) crisis.
 For more information visit HousingVic.